Table of Contents

 Better product consistency

-Consistency is a pillar of any successful brand with multiple units, and it is especially crucial for franchisors that want to build a sustainable restaurant franchise
+Consistency is a pillar of any successful brand with multiple units, and it is especially crucial for building a restaurant franchise

-“A key driver for deciding to invest into a central production kitchen was to support our franchisees and our corporate stores with even greater produce, product & recipe consistently – by way of outsourcing some prep and detail heavy processes into one central location”, says Tobi Lukashek of Rocket Restaurants.
+“A key driver for deciding to invest into a central production kitchen was to support our franchisees and our corporate stores with even greater produce, product & recipe consistently — by outsourcing some prep and detail-heavy processes into one central location,” Lukashek said.

-While extensive training programs and recipe sharing are essential to improving brand consistency throughout your restaurants, preparing food in a CPU is a sure-fire way to guarantee consistency of your end-product.
+While menu engineering is essential to improving brand consistency throughout your restaurants, hiring skilled chefs to prepare food in a single location is a great way to ensure consistency.

 High-volume production rates